General Admission to the College

 - Upon appeal, an intermediate review will be conducted by the Registrar.

 - Final administrative review will be made by a Domicile Appeals Committee.

 Additional information regarding the domicile appeal process is available in the student handbook and from Enrollment Services.

 Tuition and Fees

 Tuition and fees are set by the State Board for Community Colleges and are subject to change.
-Consult the College’s Web site for current fee information at https://lfcc.edu/current-students/tuition-and-payment-information/tuition-rates/.
+Consult the College’s Web site for current fee information at laurelridge.edu/affording-college/.

-Tuition may be paid with cash, personal checks, money orders, MasterCard, American Express, Discover or Visa credit cards or the TMS interest-free payment plan.
-The preferred method of payment is online using credit cards, e check or savings account.
-Tuition paid by check or credit card should be for the exact amount.
-The College is not permitted to cash checks or give change for checks written for an amount greater than that due for tuition and fees.
+Tuition may be paid with cash, personal checks, money orders, MasterCard, American Express, Discover or Visa credit cards or the Nelnet interest-free payment plan.
+The preferred method of payment is online using credit cards, e checks, or savings account.
+Tuition paid by check or by credit card should be for the exact amount.
+The college is not permitted to cash checks or give change for checks written for an amount greater than that due for tuition and fees.
 Students enrolling in two or more community colleges simultaneously pay tuition at each college based on their status at either college.
 Separate payment is required for bookstore purchases; one payment cannot be accepted for both tuition and books.

-Each student who enrolls at LFCC must meet his or her financial obligations to the College before transcripts, certificates, or degrees will be issued to the student.
+Each student who enrolls at Laurel Ridge must meet his or her financial obligations to the College before transcripts, certificates, or degrees will be issued to the student.
 A student with delinquent accounts will be withdrawn, refused admittance to classes, precluded from registering for a course(s) or subject to civil court action.
-Students with special circumstances need to contact the financial aid officer or the budget and financial services officer regarding their situation.
+Students with special circumstances need to contact the financial aid office or the budget and financial services office regarding their situation.